RakhithJK/wazuh-wazuh-wiki/Coding-style-guide-(C).md

 * See also: [C operator precedence](https://en.cppreference.com/w/c/language/operator_precedence).
 * Functions should limit themselves to a single page of code due to the fact that each method represents a technique for achieving a single objective.
 * Avoid using magic numbers.
 Declare and use a well descriptive macro or constant name instead.
+* Lines must not be longer than 120 characters, so break out function declarations over multiple lines.

 ## Initialization
 * Always initialize variables. gcc with the flag `-W` may catch operations on uninitialized variables, but it may also not.